 Further along the road, you’ll come across the Museum of North Carolina Minerals.
 It’s an education center, showing you the geological beauties throughout the years.

-A little further is Little Switzerland, which is a tiny village for a dose of shopping and a bite to eat.
-Grassy Creek Falls it just across from the village, offering the beauty of the multi-cascade waterfalls.
+A little further is Little Switzerland, a tiny village for a dose of shopping and a bite to eat.
+Grassy Creek Falls is just across from the village, offering the beauty of the multi-cascade waterfalls.